 Blogs are posted by scientists that are using the opportunity to do field work on a wide variety of topics, but all related to the Arctic and northern environment.
-All the different blogs can be found in the top menu, while all posts from the previous field seasons are gathered under “Archived blogs” in the top right menu.
+The blogs can be found in the top menu, while all posts from the previous field seasons are gathered under “Archived blogs” in the top right menu.

 Join the adventure by reading the Arctic Research Blogs!